SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-09-16-augmented-reality-with-kinect-a-review.markdown

 Here is where it really starts to get interesting, we have our streams and the raw data from the camera of the device but the Kinect especially has a lot more, it provides skeletal features, arms and joint data but how to make sense of it.

-By the end of this chapter you will be able to understand and be ready to use all the body and face type data the Kinect outputs ready for use.&nbsp; I really like how this chapter is laid out showing you what the data is and how it is perceived not only by the SDK but from the raw data as well, in another nice touch, it details all the different types of data and their masks so you really know what you are working with.
+By the end of this chapter you will be able to understand and be ready to use all the body and face type data the Kinect outputs ready for use.
+I really like how this chapter is laid out showing you what the data is and how it is perceived not only by the SDK but from the raw data as well, in another nice touch, it details all the different types of data and their masks so you really know what you are working with.

 ###### Chapter 5 “Designing a Touchable User Interface”